-Country Number of practicing dentists Density of dentists/1,000
+Country Number of practicing dentists Density of dentists/ 1,000

 Canada1 19.334 0.57

 Denmark1 4.244 0.75

 Finland1 3.925 0.72

 Greenland2 30 0.54

 Iceland1 278 0.84

 Norway1 4.434 0.85

 Russia3 29.400 0.32

 Sweden1 7.777 0.80

 United States1 196.400 0.61

-Sources: 1OECD, 2016; 2Ekstrand & Qvist, 2014; 3Eurostat, 2006

-There have been huge difficulties in the northern areas for providing oral health services because of the sparsely distributed vast areas (Abelsen, 2008; Widström et al., 2010).
-This is especially the case in oral health services in Greenland, Alaska and northern Canada.
-To address this problem, Alaska established a special school in their capital ten years ago to educate dental health aid therapists by admitting the students from the distant rural areas for being able to get workforce for these regions (ANTHC, 2018).
+Sources: 1OECD, 2016; 2Ekstrand & Qvist, 2014; 3Eurostat, 2006 in their capital ten years ago to educate dental health aid therapists by admitting the students from the distant rural areas for being able to get workforce for these regions (ANTHC, 2018).
 Nevertheless, there continues to be a lack of dental personnel in all the Indigenous regions, not only in Alaska, because dentists prefer to work and live in affluent, typically urban areas.
 Thus, also other health professionals should participate in oral health promotion, which serves the general health and quality of life of northern communities.
 International organizations, like the World Dental Federation and the World Health Organization, have published on their webpages toolkits for preventing oral diseases (see Additional Resources).
-In addition, several organizations have published online training resources and toolkits for promoting oral health.
+In addition, several national organizations have published online training resources and toolkits for promoting oral health.
 For example, the Rural Health Information Hub has created an evidence-based toolkit with seven modules, which helps to identify and implement an oral health program in rural communities (RHIhub, 2002-2018).
 These toolkits can be introduced and promoted amongst local health teams in northern and Indigenous communities to create collective responsibility for oral health promotion, rather than relying on dentists.